Strange But True Car Tricks Every Driver Should Know

 Keep Treats From Melting On A Hot Day

 When driving on a hot day, keep any snacks or treats prone to melting near the air vents of your car.
-(As MommingHubb.com, which shared this hack, notes: Keep them in their wrappers to prevent a sticky mess, and make sure you don’t let them slip into the vents!)
+You’ll want to keep them in their wrappers to prevent a sticky mess, and make sure you don’t let them slip into the vents!

 Make A Makeshift Cell Phone Holder With A Rubber Band